Ovulation problems can result from dysfunction of the part of the brain and the glands that control ovulation or from dysfunction of the ovaries.

 The ovaries may produce too little estrogen.

 The pituitary gland may produce too much prolactin, a hormone that stimulates milk production.
-High levels of prolactin (hyperprolactinemia) may result in low levels of the hormones that trigger ovulation.
-Prolactin levels may be high because of a pituitary gland tumor (prolactinoma), which is almost always noncancerous.
+High levels of prolactin (hyperprolactinemia) may result in low levels of the hormones that stimulate ovulation.
+Prolactin levels may be high because of a pituitary gland tumor (prolactinoma Galactorrhea Galactorrhea is the production of breast milk in men or in women who are not breastfeeding.
+The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia)... read more ), which is almost always noncancerous.

 Other glands may malfunction.
-For example, the adrenal glands may overproduce male hormones (such as testosterone), or the thyroid glands can overproduce or underproduce thyroid hormones, which help keep the pituitary gland and ovaries in balance.
+For example, the adrenal glands may overproduce male hormones (such as testosterone), or the thyroid glands can overproduce or underproduce thyroid hormones.
+These hormones help keep the pituitary gland and ovaries in balance.

 Ovulation problems may be due to many disorders.
-One of the most common causes is
+The most common cause is

 Other causes of ovulation problems include

-An ovulation problem is often the cause of infertility in women who have irregular periods or no periods (amenorrhea).
+An ovulation problem is often the cause of infertility in women who have irregular periods or no periods (amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
+Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ).
 Infrequently, an ovulation problem is the cause of infertility in women who have regular menstrual periods but do not have premenstrual symptoms, such as breast tenderness, lower abdominal swelling, and mood changes.

-Doctors ask women to describe their menstrual periods (menstrual history).
+Doctors ask women to describe their menstrual periods (menstrual history What the doctor does Having no menstrual periods is called amenorrhea.
+Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ).
 Based on this information, doctors may be able to determine whether women are ovulating.

 To determine if or when ovulation is occurring, doctors may ask a woman to take her temperature at rest (basal body temperature) each day.
 If possible, she should use a basal body temperature thermometer designed for women who are trying to become pregnant or, if it is unavailable, a mercury thermometer.
 Electronic thermometers are the least accurate.
-Usually, the best time is immediately after awakening.
+Usually, the best time is immediately after awakening and before getting out of bed.
 A decrease in basal body temperature suggests that ovulation is about to occur.
 An increase of more than 0.9° F (0.5° C) in temperature usually indicates that ovulation has just occurred.
 However, this method is inconvenient or stressful for many women and is not reliable or precise.

 A more accurate method is